-As a tourist in Cuba, your main mode of transport is likely to be the Cuba Viazul bus network.
-The Viazul Cuba Bus network is specifically designed for tourists to get to various points around the country.
-However, in recent years the number of tourists arriving in Cuba has sharply increased.
-The number of Viazul buses available hasn’t.
+As a tourist in Cuba, one of your main modes of transport is likely to be the Cuba Viazul bus network.
+The Viazul Cuba Bus network is specifically designed for Cubans and tourists to get to various points around the country.
+Viazul has recently revamped their service, (there are now even buses from the airport!) though not necessarily their buses and while the number of services has not increased from previous years there are now claims that increased demand will provide increased services too.
+Our 2021 guide to the Viazul Bus service includes prices, timetables, how to book the Viazul Bus service and what to do if there are no seats available.
 Here’s our ultimate guide to the Cuba Viazul Bus Service.

 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS.
 MORE INFORMATION IN OUR DISCLAIMER